In 1946, Port of Egypt's founding brothers William Sr., Herb and Herman Lieblein opened a fishing station on Southold Bay.

-In 1960, the company began selling the prestigious Grady-White boats and has received accolades for customer service and satisfaction through the decades.
-Today, POE is proud to be the world's oldest Grady-White dealer.
+In 1960, the company began selling the prestigious Grady-White boats and has earned accolades for excellence in sales and customer satisfaction through the decades by upholding its motto, "After the sale, it's the service that counts."
+POE is proud to be the world's oldest Grady-White dealer.